Citrobacter freundii: Metabolic details

-C. freundii has the ability to grow on glycerol, and use it as its sole source of carbon and energy.
+Citrobacter freundii has the ability to grow on glycerol, and use it as its sole source of carbon and energy.
 The organism contains a bacterial microcompartment capable of processing propanediol.
 C. freundii creates a positive MR and negative VP test along with a positive catalase and negative oxidase test.
 C. freundii cannot hydrolyze starch, lipids, or gelatin.
 C. freundii has also been investigated for biodegradation of tannic acid used in tanneries.

+C. freundii colony morphology on CLED agar of urine culture after 24 hours of incubation.
+Citrobacter freundii is a lactose fermenter, and this is reflected in the colony color on CLED agar.
+The fermentation of lactose produces acid, leading to the change in color.

+In laboratory culture, C. freundii produces smooth, moist colonies on general media.
+On differential media such as MacConkey agar, most strains ferment lactose, forming pink to red colonies due to acid production interacting with the neutral red indicator, although some isolates may ferment lactose slowly or be late fermenters.
+These traits aid in differentiating C. freundii from non-lactose fermenters in the Enterobacteriaceae.

-C. freundii includes a fenvalerate-degrading bacterial strain, CD-9.
+Citrobacter freundii includes a fenvalerate-degrading bacterial strain, CD-9.
 Fenvalerate degradation through CD-9 also includes degradation of intermediate products.
 This ultimately prevents a buildup of intermediates at the end of an experiment which shows that this strain may completely metabolize esters and incorporate a complete metabolic pathway for fenvalerate degradation.
 Optimal conditions for CD-9 include: fenvalerate concentration of 77 mg/L, pH of 6.3, and inoculation amount of 6% (v/v).
 These conditions favor 88% fenvalerate degradation in 72 hours.
 The enzyme that causes degradation of fenvalerate was found to be an intracellular enzyme.

 Unique fitness genes show that numerous metabolic pathways, namely tat-dependent protein secretion, DNA recombination, and repair processes, are all essential for C. freundii's survival in the circulation system.
 These findings point to either the need to identify the principal host carbon source or the ability of C. freundii to adjust for the loss of individual carbon consumption pathways in the host environment.
 The tatC mutant of C. freundii showed about half the reduction in swimming motility compared to the wild-type strain, and swimming motility was completely restored by the trans gene complementarity.
 These results highlight motility deficiencies in the absence of tatC function.
 However, since swimming is rarely observed in the tatC mutant, it is possible that flagellar function is retained to some extent.